 Not deciding together, losing a treasured relationship, or disagreeing about the unexpected pregnancy can all be cons in the father-issue category.
 These issues may be present when a woman decides to place her child for adoption.
 That is why father issues made it to the con list.

+The first item on the adoption pros and cons list is life plans.
 This is one of the most important pros in the giving-up-a-baby-for-adoption-pros-and-cons list, or rather the placing-a-child-for-adoption-pros-and-cons list.
 Finding yourself unexpectedly pregnant can be a life-altering experience.
 There are a lot of decisions that need to be made, and one of those is the changing of your life plans.
 Whether you are in high school, college, or just starting your career, becoming pregnant changes a woman’s plans.
 However, choosing adoption means your plans are only delayed or changed temporarily.
 You can still get back on track with your life plans.

 If you are in high school, you will need to decide if you will stay in your current school, go to a different school, or graduate early.
 Your decisions will be influenced by what year of high school you are in and when you are due.
 If you are due during the summer, you may be able to continue attending school and deliver during the summer.
 If not, then you will need to figure out how to finish school because you probably need time to recover after the delivery.
 I know I needed time to recover after my daughters were born.
 There are options available to help you finish high school, and the counselors at your school and your parents can help you figure that out.